aanais/twill/README_SANDJ.md

 Don't post issues or pull request on this repository they will be ignored.
 You can post them on : https://github.com/area17/twill

+# To build in dev

+`npm run watch -- --shell=copyDistToProject` you need to have SMITH and JOSETTE docker running.
+Otherwise you can build twill normally.

 # Changes made by SMITH and JOSETTE

 ## CRUD